Links on Android Authority may earn us a commission. Learn more.

 View your sleep history

 In the morning, wake up to an informative greeting, then review your night’s rest and compare it to the rest of the week.
-To view your sleep history, open the Sleep app on your Apple Watch and scroll down to review your data.
+You can scan how much sleep you got the night before including your time in each sleep stage, and review your sleep average over the last two weeks.
 For more stats, like weekly long-term averages, or to find out how your heart rate fluctuated throughout the night, access the data on your paired iPhone.

 Where does Apple Watch sleep tracking fall short?

-So yes, now you can find out how much you are (or aren’t) sleeping, but Apple still misses the mark when it comes to truly insightful data.
+So yes, now you can find out how much you are (or aren’t) sleeping, but Apple still misses the mark when it comes to actionable insights.

 Are you tossing and turning all night long or clocking real, restorative rest?
 Many wearables, including newer devices from Fitbit, provide a daily sleep score, summarizing your sleep in a helpful and actionable way.
 Who doesn’t find motivation in a grading system?
-Without tracking sleep stages, the Sleep app can’t offer this level of insight or data interpretation.
+Fitbit even offers Sleep Profile, a program that analysis users’ sleep on a monthly basis and assigns each individual a sleep profile that best represents their habits.
+With the Galaxy Watch 5 series, Samsung added a similar functionality to its sleep tracking as well.
+Apple now tracks sleep stages but doesn’t offer this level of insight or data interpretation.

 The Apple Watch can’t diagnose sleep conditions, so you’ll still need to visit the doctor if you notice anything off.
 The Withings ScanWatch is one of only a few wearables that can detect signs of sleep apnea or any serious AFib with a medical-grade ECG and pulse oximeter.
 Your Apple Watch might be able to clue you into some irregularities, but it’s not approved as a medical device.